dark-N00B/IPtv/README.md

 Disclaimer: I in no possible way endorse these links.
 They are openly availbale to the public on the internet!

-# IPtv channels in this repo are no more updated!
+# IPtv channels in this repo are no longer updated!

 ## Third-Party IPtv (not working anymore)